Poetry in The Lord of the Rings: Alliterative verse

 At other times, to suit the context of events like the death of King Théoden, Tolkien wrote what he called "the strictest form of Anglo-Saxon alliterative verse".
 That strict form means that each line consists of two half-lines, each with two stresses, separated by a caesura, a rhythmic break.
-Alliteration is not constant, but is common on the first three stressed syllables within a line, sometimes continuing across several lines: the last stressed syllable does not alliterate.
+Alliteration is limited to the first three stressed syllables within a line, and is not constant; the last stressed syllable does not alliterate.
 Names are constantly varied: in this example, the fallen King of the Rohirrim is named as Théoden, and described as Thengling and "high lord of the host".
 Lee and Solopova noted that in that style, unlike in Modern English poetry, sentences can end mid-line: